 The Olympic Games are back.
-Just two years after hosting the World Cup, the eyes of the world’s sports enthusiasts will once again be on Brazil.
-Well, the games haven’t even begun and they already have been, as everything from water contamination to the country’s socioeconomic policies have been under intense international scrutiny.
+Just two years after hosting the World Cup, the eyes of the world’s sports enthusiasts will once again be on Brazil – though the games haven’t even begun and they already have been, as everything from water contamination to the country’s socioeconomic policies have been under intense international scrutiny.

 But the dreams of nearly a dozen Minnesotans will be made this summer.
 This competition, the word’s largest display of international might and athleticism, is what these athletes have worked for their entire lives.

-Here are the Minnesotans travelling to the 2016 Olympic Games in Rio.
+Here are the Minnesotans traveling to the 2016 Olympic Games in Rio: